 1. No person may act as judge in any division or class in which there is any direct or indirect interest in the result.
-If such judging and if awards are made in violation of this rule, the Fair Board reserves the right to revoke the awards made and appoint a new judge and to compel another examination.
+If such judging and if awards are made in violation of this rule, the Fair Board reserves the right to revoke the awards made, appoint a new judge, and compel another examination.

 2. No one other than the department superintendent is allowed to confer with the judge during a contest.

-3. Any person interfering with the judging during the adjudication of the awards will forfeit all rights to any ribbons and/or premium money which may have been awarded.
+3. Any person interfering with the judging during the adjudication of the awards will forfeit all rights to any ribbons and/or premium money that may have been awarded.

 4. In case of a protest, a written statement clearly setting forth the reasons for the protest must be filed with the San Juan County Fair Board within 24 hours of judging.